Ralstonia solanacearum: Banana

 Commonly known as Moko disease, after a banana variety from Trinidad that went extinct in the 1890s.
 Typically, yellowing and wilting of older leaves occurs, as well as reduced fruit size and eventual rotting of the fruit.
 In addition, flowers can become blackened and shriveled, and the vascular tissue discolored.

 Exclusion of the disease where it is not present is the only effective means of control.
 If an area does become infected, all of the infected plants must be eliminated, which is why strong sanitation practices must be used to reduce the spread of disease.

+Importance

-ImportanceRalstonia solanacearum is classified as one of the world's most important phytopathogenic bacteria due to its lethality, persistence, wide host range, and broad geographic distribution.
-Although the pathogen causes major yield losses in the tropics and subtropics, it is currently a continuing threat in temperate climates.Ralstonia solanacearum is a high-profile alien plant pathogen of A2 quarantine status affecting a very wide range of crops.
+Ralstonia solanacearum is classified as one of the world's most important phytopathogenic bacteria due to its lethality, persistence, wide host range, and broad geographic distribution.
+Although the pathogen causes major yield losses in the tropics and subtropics, it is currently a continuing threat in temperate climates.

+Ralstonia solanacearum is a high-profile alien plant pathogen of A2 quarantine status affecting a very wide range of crops.
 This means that it is present in parts of Europe, but is under statutory control.
 Worldwide, the most important crops affected are: potato, tomato, tobacco, banana, and geranium.
 In the UK and the rest of the EU, the most important crops affected are potato and tomato.
 It would cause serious economic damage were it to become more established than it currently is.
 Losses are due to actual yield reduction and also due to statutory measures taken to eliminate the disease.